 The roots mixed with other vegetables in the preparation of steamed, stir-fried or sauteed recipes in many regions.

 In North India and Pakistan, the root is grated and mixed with spice and seasonings and stuffed inside bread to prepare "mooli parantha."

-Radish pods (moongre in India) are eaten raw in salads or in stir-fries in many parts of Asia.
+Radish pods (moongre in India) are eaten raw in salads or stir-fries in many parts of Asia.

-Radishes may contain goitrogens, plant-based compounds found in cruciferous and Brassica family vegetables like cauliflower, broccoli, etc. Goitrogens may cause swelling of thyroid gland and should be avoided in individuals with thyroid dysfunction.
+Radishes may contain goitrogens, plant-based compounds found in cruciferous and Brassica family vegetables like cauliflower, broccoli, etc. Goitrogens may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction.
 However, they may be used liberally in healthy persons.
 (Medical disclaimer).

 <<-Back to Vegetable nutrition from Radish.
 Visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.

 Research articles on nutrition.